chrisglein/chrisglein.github.io/_posts/2024-07-28-My-First-Pedalboard.md

 Enter the pedalboard.

-<iframe width="720" height="405" src="https://www.youtube.com/embed/iv-eE88eDD8?si=SQnsErvUFBRuFt6P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe class="video" src="https://www.youtube.com/embed/iv-eE88eDD8?si=SQnsErvUFBRuFt6P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I was aware of the concept of a pedalboard, but having no experience I turned to YouTube.
 I sampled a few tutorial videos, but the one that got me there was this one from [JHS](https://www.youtube.com/@jhspedals).
 Not only did it walk me through everything I needed to build my pedalboard, but it also sent me down a rabbit hole of an incredibly entertaining and well-produced channel all about pedals.
 It was not a cheap discovery.